 Culturally affirmative mental health services are also accessible to deaf, deafblind, and hard of hearing children and their families living in Northeast and Northwest Minnesota.
 For more information, contact Therapeutic Services Agency at 218-343-6196.

 Specialized and culturally affirmative psychological assessment and follow-up services also are available to benefit deaf, deafblind, and hard of hearing children and their families in Greater Minnesota.
-For more information, contact Psychology Advantages LLC: GM Launch PAD.
+For more information, contact Metro ECSU: GM Launch PAD.